Acupuncture

 Sitting or standing for long periods

-Multiple Sclerosis (MS) is a complex condition that currently affects approximately 4000,000 people in the United States, with 200 more people diagnosed every week.
-This chronic disease causes uncomfortable, sometimes debilitating symptoms that can make it difficult to perform everyday tasks.
+Multiple Sclerosis (MS) is a complex condition that currently affects many people in the United States.
+This chronic disease can cause uncomfortable and sometimes debilitating symptoms that may make it difficult to perform everyday tasks.

-The exact causes of MS are not entirely understood and there is currently no cure, though there have been many advances in treatment in recent years.
-Western medicine considers MS an autoimmune condition, which occurs when the immune system attacks the body’s own tissues.
-In the case of MS, the immune system starts attacking and breaking down a substance called myelin, the sheath that surrounds the nerve fibers of the central nervous system.
-Myelin increases the speed of the transmission of nerve signals.
+The exact cause of MS is not fully understood, and there is currently no cure, although there have been many advances in treatment in recent years.
+Western medicine considers MS to be an autoimmune condition, which occurs when the immune system attacks the body’s own tissues.
+In the case of MS, the immune system attacks and breaks down a substance called myelin, the protective sheath surrounding the nerve fibers of the central nervous system.
+Myelin helps increase the speed at which nerve signals are transmitted.

-When the myelin becomes “broken” or destroyed, nerve impulses are slowed down, leading to a progression of nerve related problems.
-When these nerve fibers become damaged, symptoms can result, including:
+When myelin becomes damaged or destroyed, nerve impulses slow down, leading to a progression of nerve-related problems.
+Damage to these nerve fibers can result in symptoms such as:

 Blurred vision